agencyenterprise/oneroster-aipi/diff_doc.md

   "applicationId": "app-123"            // OPTIONAL
 }
 ```

-DELETE for /resources/{sourcedId}
-The only requirement is the sourcedId in the URL path parameter.

 Gradebook Service
 The Gradebook Service was updated in OneRoster v1.2, introducing POST, PUT, and DELETE endpoints, reducing the size of extended endpoints to manage gradebook data.
 These changes ensure a smaller scope for additional layers.